valantic/vue-template/package.md

   > webpack
 - [@babel/preset-env](https://www.npmjs.com/package/@babel/preset-env) - Transform preset, which will transform the input code according to browserlist settings in package.json
   > webpack
+- [@storybook/addon-actions](https://www.npmjs.com/package/@storybook/addon-actions) - Storybook Addon Actions can be used to display data received by event handlers in Storybook.
+  > storybook
+- [@storybook/addon-essentials](https://www.npmjs.com/package/@storybook/addon-essentials) - Storybook Essentials is a curated collection of addons to bring out the best of Storybook.
+  > storybook
+- [@storybook/addon-links](https://www.npmjs.com/package/@storybook/addon-links) - The Storybook Links addon can be used to create links that navigate between stories in Storybook .
+  > storybook
+- [@storybook/builder-webpack5](https://www.npmjs.com/package/@storybook/builder-webpack5) - Builder implemented with webpack5 and webpack5-compatible loaders/plugins/config, used by @storybook/core-server to build the preview iframe.
+  > storybook
+- [@storybook/manager-webpack5](https://www.npmjs.com/package/@storybook/manager-webpack5) - Builder implemented with webpack5 and webpack5-compatible loaders/plugins/config, used by @storybook/core-server to build the manager UI.
+  > storybook
+- [@storybook/preset-scss](https://www.npmjs.com/package/@storybook/preset-scss) - One-line SCSS configuration for storybook.
+  > storybook
+- [@storybook/vue3](https://www.npmjs.com/package/@storybook/vue3) - Storybook for Vue 3 is a UI development environment for your Vue 3 components.
+  > storybook
 - [@typescript-eslint/eslint-plugin](https://www.npmjs.com/package/@typescript-eslint/eslint-plugin) - An ESLint plugin which provides lint rules for TypeScript codebases.
   > eslint
 - [@typescript-eslint/parser](https://www.npmjs.com/package/@typescript-eslint/parser) - An ESLint parser which leverages TypeScript ESTree to allow for ESLint to lint TypeScript source code.